stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

     This breaks a pretty important principle of CD which is that you can simply repeat a pipeline and have the exact same thing happen.
 This reproducibility is what makes rolling back to specific versions so easy.

-    This is discussed more on the [GitLab issue for this topic](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/27818){: style="height: 100px; float: right;"}.
+    This is discussed more on the [GitLab issue for this topic](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/27818){target="_blank" rel="noopener noreferrer"}.

 !!! note
     Notice how we specify an "environment" for each deployment - we'll take a look at what this can do later.